-Dr Halaby and Associates have years of experience, expertise, state-of-the-art technology, and compassion to help our patients through difficult vascular disease.
+Dr. Halaby and Associates have years of experience, expertise, state-of-the-art technology, and compassion to help our patients through difficult vascular diseases.
 ICAVL Certified Vascular Lab can be found on premises for rapid diagnostics and treatment.

-Our experienced surgeons have expertise in diagnosing and treating common, complex and rare vascular diseases.
+Our experienced surgeon has expertise in diagnosing and treating common, complex, and rare vascular diseases.
 We often employ cutting-edge, minimally invasive endovascular technologies to perform incision-free vascular interventions.
-We are able to fix serious problems in the arteries, veins, and lymphatic system using the most advanced practices – including the abdominal aorta, peripheral arteries, carotid arteries, mesenteric arteries and every vascular bed in the body
+We are able to fix serious problems in the arteries, veins, and lymphatic system using the most advanced practices – including the abdominal aorta, peripheral arteries, carotid arteries, mesenteric arteries, and every vascular bed in the body.

 An aortic aneurysm occurs when the walls of the main blood vessel that carries blood away from the heart (the aorta) bulge or dilate.
 An abdominal aortic aneurysm (AAA) is located in the abdominal area, near the navel.
 Aneurysms can also occur in other areas of the aorta, but the abdomen is the most common site.
 Large aneurysms can burst, or rupture, and cause heavy bleeding into the abdomen, which carries an extremely high mortality rate.
 Approximately 15,000 deaths occur each year in the United States due to AAA, usually because of rupture.

 Peripheral vascular disease (PVD) refers to diseases of blood vessels outside the heart and brain.
-It’s often a narrowing of vessels that carry blood to the legs, arms, stomach or kidneys.
-In PVD, fatty deposits build up in the inner lining of artery walls which lead to narrowing of the vessel.
-These blockages restrict blood flow, mainly in arteries leading to the kidneys, stomach, arms, legs and feet.
+It’s often a narrowing of vessels that carry blood to the legs, arms, stomach, or kidneys.
+In PVD, fatty deposits build up in the inner lining of artery walls which leads to the narrowing of the vessel.
+These blockages restrict blood flow, mainly in arteries leading to the kidneys, stomach, arms, legs, and feet.
 Left untreated, PVD can lead to gangrene, tissue death, amputation of limbs, and death.
 Most patients with PVD have a higher risk of death from heart attack and stroke.